UndeleteMyFiles Pro Review – Barely Recovers Anything

 Scanning process

 The scan is quite fast when scanning small volumes.
 But, for partitions that contain a lot of lost data, the application's performance starts to degrade and become sluggish.
-The software can only perform quick scans, limiting how much data the application can actually recover.
+The software can only recover data that has recently been deleted, like those that were deleted using Shift+Delete or emptied from Recycle Bin.
+This limits how much data the application can actually recover.

 As the scan runs, you are unable to use other areas of the software until it's complete.
 While it's scanning, you will be shown a floating gray bar that bounces from side to side, but it doesn't actually give you an indication of the scan progress.